-The Gas Detectors are designed around a centralised control panel of which the location also needs to be considered.
-The Merlin panel should be located outside of the hazardous area that it is monitoring.
+Many detection systems are designed around a centralised control unit of which the location also needs to be considered.
+They should be located outside of the hazardous area that they are monitoring.

 Easy accessibility is required both for status observation and alarm purposes.